 You will take two courses which are delivered via blended learning combining face-to-face sessions (day schools, taking place on Wednesdays) with online sessions.

-- Leading strategic change (Five day schools).
+- LEADING STRATEGIC CHANGE IN SCHOOL (Five day schools).

 The model of learning embedded within the programme is the development of theory in practice.
 You will learn through:

 - Reflection on/in practice: through professional learning, becoming curious about and critically exploring professional practice.